cbennett07/demo-swf-app-chris/README.md

 ```
 localhost:8080/api/soldier/list (you should see a list of rows)

+[{"id":1,"name":"your-name","rank":"your-rank"}]

 localhost:8080/api/soldier/home (you should see a simple message)

+Demo CRUD App Deployment Class for Cohort 7
 ```

 ### Frontend

+To set up the frontend, were  going to replace some of the boilerplate code, with our own.
 Replace the content of the following files:

 `frontend/src/App.js`